 Rent Increase Limits under AB 1482

 - For covered units, annual rent increases are limited to no more than 5% plus the percentage change in the cost of living for the region in which the property is located, or 10% whichever is lower.
-"Percentage change in the cost of living" means the percentage change from April 1 of the prior year to April 1 of the current year as published by the United States Bureau of Labor Statistics.
+"Percentage change in the cost of living" means the percentage change in the Consumer Price Index for All Urban Consumers for All Items for the metropolitan area in which the property is located, as published by the United States Bureau of Labor Statistics.
 If a regional index is not available, the California Consumer Price Index for All Urban Consumers for all items, as determined by the Department of Industrial Relations, shall apply (www.dir.ca.gov/OPRL/CAPriceIndex.htm).

 - No more than two increases in a 12-month period, and the combined amount cannot exceed the 5% + CPI cap.